Beyond the limerence phase in the early stages of a relationship, couples can struggle to develop and maintain a long-term relationship.

 Everyone wants to be comforted, loved, and cared for.
 The hopped-up dose of the “early infatuation” hormone cocktail is quite truthfully the most habit-forming drug on earth, meaning we ride the wave of joy and wellbeing, ignoring the rocks of our new partner’s less admirable qualities underneath.

 Thinking more critically, our partner is really attracted to a projection of us or an idealised version of who they think we might be.
 We no longer see each other clearly.
 Here, the cocktail is wearing off, so now we see the things we don’t like so much.
 Sometimes, we can feel like we’ve made an error.
 They might have annoying habits, like leaving the mug next to the dishwasher or putting their clothes on the floor next to the basket.
 Or maybe they're struggling to navigate bigger stressors in life.
 Brave faced.

 Suddenly, the focus swings the other way.
 Now, we only see what we don’t like in our partner.
 We might try to change them.
 In time our negativity bias kicks in and we only see their bad qualities, not the good ones that are still there.

-In an ideal world, self compassion kicks in, when we notice these less admirable aspects of our other half.
-In consoling ourselves, we come to the realisation that we can sooth our disappointment or distress and meet that need by ourselves.
+In an ideal world, self-compassion kicks in, when we notice these less admirable aspects of our other half.
+In consoling ourselves, we come to the realisation that we can soothe our disappointment or distress and meet that need by ourselves.

 The Beginning of Self Compassion for Couples